-Balancing school, family, financial, and social responsibilities leaves many teens at risk of experiencing complications related to their self-esteem and mental health.
-If you believe mental health concerns might be preventing your teen from living their best life, having a solid treatment experience can open doors your teen never thought possible.
+Balancing school, family, financial, and social responsibilities leave many teens at risk of experiencing complications related to their self-esteem and mental health.
+If you believe mental health concerns might be preventing your teen from living their best life, having a solid teen mental health treatment experience can open doors your teen never thought possible.

 Why Is It So Hard to Seek Treatment?